Skip to Main Content

 Can a location scout also manage locations during the shoot?

-Location scouting and location management are related but distinct roles.
+Location scouting and location management are related but separate roles.
 A scout finds and presents options, while a location manager handles permits, contracts, logistics, and on-set planning.
 Some pros do both.
-We can advise on whether your project needs one or both roles filled.
+We can advise on whether your project needs one role or both.

 ACT 04 — On Set